 Secondary teachers often need to teach content beyond the scope of a traditional single academic major.
-For instance, an English major might choose to take a course in Shakespeare or linguistics; a history major planning to teach social studies might choose a geography, sociology, economics, or anthropology courses, or a chemistry major might choose a course in another science such as geology or earth sciences.
+For instance, an English major might choose to take a course in history or linguistics; a history major might choose more English or math courses, or a chemistry major might choose a course in another science such as biology, physics, geology or earth sciences, or English.

 6. EDUC 657 Advanced Teaching Methods, subject-specific**

 Urban Education Minor Capstone – The final project from one of the core courses above is elaborated for the Capstone presentation.

 *Either #3 or #4 should be an ABCS course.
 Check the Netter Center for Community Partnerships website for a complete listing of available Academically Based Community Service Courses.

 **Requires a 90-minute/week field placement arranged by the instructor or the GSE Secondary Education Coordinator, Kate Kinney Grossman firstname.lastname@example.org

 This program can lead to certification with an additional course, EDCE 705, which includes supervised full time student teaching and a field seminar, typically taken in a 9th semester.
 (EDUC 515 or EDUC 555 if taken during the traditional 8 semesters.)

 Unfortunately, Pennsylvania will only certify US citizens.

 Prerequisite requirements for certification include a writing course, an American literature course, 1 math course, and 1 additional quantitative reasoning course.